 Unfounded Clery crimes: There was (1) unfounded crime in 2019.
-There were no unfounded crimes in 2017-2018.
-Unfounded crimes are Clery Crimes that were investigated by law enforcement officers and determined to be baseless or false
+Unfounded crimes are Clery Crimes that were investigated by law enforcement officers and determined to be baseless or false.

 University of Houston-Downtown, Kingwood Campus Arrests - Drug, Liquor, and Weapons Law Violations